 Skip to Content

-Tex-Mex Chicken Pot Pie
+Mexican Chicken Pot Pie

 This Tex-Mex chicken pot pie is the perfect way to repurpose leftover Mexican chicken, pulled rotisserie chicken, or your favorite grilled chicken.
 The chicken is paired with roasted corn, potatoes, onion, peppers, cotija cheese, Mexican crema, and a refrigerated pie crust to make this a simple one-pot or one-skillet recipe.